 Bar Attachment Dentures: Your Questions Answered

 With all the different dental treatments out there these days it’s hard to keep track of what might be the best option for you.
 If you currently wear dentures or are missing all of the teeth on your top or bottom jaw, then bar attachment dentures are most likely the right choice.
-Bar attachment dentures are different than traditional dentures in that they are a permanent set of teeth that do not require removing.
+Bar attachment dentures are different than traditional dentures in that they are a permanent set of teeth that do not require removal.
 They look and feel like real teeth and tend to be much easier to deal with than dentures.
 Let me answer some common questions about what the procedure involves:

 How are bar attachment dentures different than traditional implants?